niftools/blender_niftools_addon/docs/development/setup/building.rst

 Build Zip
 ---------

-To build the addon from a git checkout, run the following in the Command Prompt (Windows:
+To build the addon from a git checkout, run the following in the Command Prompt (Windows):

 .. code-block:: shell